 - Decent motorbike $600 – $1000+

 - Questionable Honda Win $200 (used)

 - Helmet.
 Free basic helmet with rentals or buy from $25+

 - Selling a motorcycle in the condition you bought it will see only a slight decrease in value

 Is riding a small displacement motorcycle a good or a bad thing?
 Definitely a good thing!

-The low skilled, chaotic driving style of the locals is more than enough to divert your attention away from the fact you are only buzzing along on your Saigon adventure at 60km/h.
-A wonderful speed which influenced by local chaos can get your adrenaline flowing.
+The low-skilled, chaotic driving style of the locals is more than enough to divert your attention away from the fact you are only buzzing along on your Saigon adventure at 60km/h.
+A wonderful speed influenced by local chaos can get your adrenaline flowing.
 The low speed means mistakes can usually be forgiven, and most accidents are successfully walked away from with minimal recourse.